top of page

 All the leg work has now been completed for the proposed Pewabic Hill Trail System.
 Traction Trailworx spent a week on site flagging and GPS tracking all the proposed trails on the provided map.
 What’s outlined on that map is accurate to within 20ft and every trail had a corresponding flag line hung in the woods for a chosen trail construction contractor to follow while creating the final product.

-DTN worked alongside the City of Iron Mountain to successfully secure a $183,000 Michigan Natural Resources Trust Fund Grant.
+DTN worked alongside the City of Iron Mountain to successfully secure a $183,200 Michigan Natural Resources Trust Fund Grant.
 DTN is committed to raising the necessary $64,000 of matching funds required for the grant.
-The city of Iron Mountain has hired Coleman Engineering to review the trail plan documents and gain approval through the Michigan DNR.
-Once completed, the City of Iron Mountain can solicit bids from potential trail construction companies.
+The city of Iron Mountain hired Coleman Engineering to review the trail plan documents and gained approval through the Michigan DNR.
+Iron Goat Trail Construction began construction of the Pewabic Trail System in May of 2024.

 bottom of page